IamJesseP/IamJesseP/README.md

 - :seedling: Exploring Technical Content Writing.

-- :zap: In my free time, I solve problems on LeetCode, read tech articles, play video games and tennis!
+- :zap: In my free time, I’m an active member of ColorStack, work through the The Odin Project curriculum, practice Leetcode, and play tennis or video games!

 ### :hammer_and_wrench: Languages and Tools :